 Cover with a damp cloth or oiled clingfilm and allow to rest somewhere warm until they have gloriously puffed up.
 It usually takes about half an hour/ hour in a cosy spot.

 They are ready then for their hot oil bath.
 I use a small deep fat fryer as it is just a matter of flicking a switch and the temperature is easily monitored but 2 ” vegetable oil in a large deep pan will do the job.
-I would advise using a thermometer too because if the temperature drops too much they Yum Yums may absorb too much oil.
+I would strongly advise using a thermometer too because if the temperature drops too much they may absorb too much oil.
 Keep checking before you add each new batch.
-I have the icing ready and brush them generously after they have emerged onto the wire rack and kitchen towel for blotting.
+I have the icing ready and brush them generously after they have emerged onto the wire rack and kitchen towel for a jolly good blotting.
 It is an intense time when you are frying them all as you will need to time them in a rota system.
 But I would walk on hot coals for these beauties…

 - 300 grams strong white flour